brews/xylem/README.md

-# treetalk
+# treeio
-Read dendrochronology file formats in Python.
+Read and write dendrochronology file formats in Python.